 |Value||Eligibility||Open date||Close date|

-You can apply for a Sydney Conservatorium of Music Equity Scholarship here when applications open.
+To apply for a Sydney Conservatorium of Music Equity Scholarship please complete the online application form available here.

 The Costa Rosa Harsas Award was established to assist outstanding classical music students at the Sydney Conservatorium of Music who can demonstrate financial hardship.

 a.
 The Costa Rosa Harsas Award was established to assist outstanding students that demonstrates talent in the field of classical music and financial hardship at the Sydney Conservatorium of Music.

 a.
 This Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled full time in a coursework or research degree at the Sydney Conservatorium of Music at the University of Sydney.

 b.
 Applicants must be studying in the field of classical music.

 c.
 Applicants must come from a financially disadvantaged background.

 a.
 The Scholarship will be awarded on the basis of:

 b.
 Applicants may be required to attend an interview.